 Managing Female Sexual Interest and Arousal Disorder

 Simply learning about healthy sexual functioning goes a long way in helping a lot of women with this disorder.
 Many don’t understand how important emotional connections are for creating a base for satisfying physical intimacy.
-Additionally, many women are surprised to learn that their sexual maturity – that is, discovering what they want and need regarding sexual activity – often doesn’t come until their 20s.
+Additionally, many women feel surprised to learn that their sexual maturity – that is, discovering what they want and need regarding sexual activity – often doesn’t come until their 20s.
 Furthermore, media and social trends can put pressure on women to be satisfied from certain types of sex.
 However, what actually brings them pleasure varies greatly from woman to woman.
 In fact, only about a quarter of women can orgasm from regular intercourse.
 The majority need some other kind of activity, such as oral sex or clitoral stimulation.

 Women who grew up in a conservative environment may be hesitant to explore their own bodies, which prevents them from discovering the kind of stimulation they want or need.
 A visit to an understanding OB/GYN can help these women start to understand their anatomy.
 Similarly, a sex therapist may assign homework that involves masturbation focused on discovering one’s specific sources of pleasure.
 Discovering one’s individual sexual needs and learning to communicate those needs to a partner are critical for addressing this disorder.